Kalanga people: Language

-The native language of the baKalanga has two varieties: 1) TjiKalanga, or simply Kalanga, in western Zimbabwe, 2) Ikalanga in northeastern Botswana.
+The native language of the Kalanga people is referred to as Ikalanga or TjiKalanga.
+The language has a number of tribal dialects depending on which part of the tribal territory you are situated.
+There are among others the Talaunda dialect, the Lilima dialect, Jawunda dialect, the Nanzwa dialect, Tjigwizi dialect as well as Tjindodondo dialect (dominant in Zimbabwe).
 Together with the Nambya language, these varieties form the western branch of the shona group (Guthrie S.10) that also includes Central Shona.
-Kalanga-speakers once numbered over 1,700,000, though they are now much reduced, often speaking Ndebele or Central Shona languages in Zimbabwe, Tswana in Botswana, and other local languages of the surrounding peoples of southern Africa.
+Kalanga-speakers once numbered over 1,900,000, though they are now reduced, often speaking Ndebele or Central Shona languages in Zimbabwe, Tswana in Botswana, and other local languages of the surrounding peoples of southern Africa.

 The BaKalanga are one of the largest ethnolinguistic groups in Botswana.
-The 1946 census indicated that there were 32,777 (40% of the numerically largest district) BaKalanga in the Bamangwato (Central) District.
+The 1946 census indicated that there were 39,773 (49% of the numerically largest district) BaKalanga in the Bamangwato (Central) District.